 Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, ETSI/3GPP, O-RAN, TM Forum SID, ONF Core, OASIS TOSCA, IETF, and MEF.

 Figure 2.
 Functional view of the ONAP architecture

 As a cloud-native application that consists of numerous services, ONAP requires sophisticated initial deployment as well as post- deployment management.

 The ONAP deployment methodology needs to be flexible enough to suit the different scenarios and purposes for various operator environments.
 Users may also want to select a portion of the ONAP components to integrate into their own systems.
 And the platform needs to be highly reliable, scalable, secure and easy to manage.
 To achieve all these goals, ONAP is designed as a microservices-based system, with all components released as Docker containers following best practice building rules to optimize their image size.
-To reduce the ONAP footprint, a first effort to use a shared database has been initiated with a Cassandra and mariadb-galera clusters.
+Numerous optimizations such as shared databases and the use of standardized lightweight container operating systems reduce the overall ONAP footprint.

 The ONAP Operations Manager (OOM) is responsible for orchestrating the end-to-end lifecycle management and monitoring of ONAP components.
-OOM uses Kubernetes to provide CPU efficiency and platform deployment.
+OOM uses Kubernetes with IPv4 and IPv6 support to provide CPU efficiency and platform deployment.
 In addition, OOM helps enhance ONAP platform maturity by providing scalability and resiliency enhancements to the components it manages.